 “What is the most useful way for me to interpret this moment?
 How is this the best case scenario?
 If I were looking back on this moment a month from now, proud of how it went, how would I have handled it?
 What is here for me to learn?
 What would Albus Dumbledore do?”

-Suddenly I saw how I was responsible for his outburst.
+Then I found one perspective in which I could even take responsibility for his outburst.
 This was remarkably freeing.
 It was actionable.
-The next day when we spoke, I knew exactly what needed to be clarified.
+The next day when we spoke, I knew what needed to be clarified.
 I even apologized for not being clearer sooner.
 No drama, no grudges, no arguments, no confusion.

 And now I feel wiser, clearer, and more aligned than I felt before that situation.